Rules of the

 (e) Tuition charge: An additional fee charged to students classified as non-residents and is in addition to the maintenance fee.

-technology center, or the Tennessee Foreign Language Institute
+university or technology center, or the Tennessee Foreign Language Institute without

 (2) Eligibility for the fee waiver shall be determined by the respective Institution's or TFLI's first day of classes for the term.
 To receive the fee waiver, the Employee or the member of the General Assembly must be eligible for enrollment at the Institution for which a fee waiver is sought according to the academic rules and regulations of the Institution or the TFLI.
 The employee must also have six months or more of continuous service as a full-time employee to receive the fee waiver.
 A change in employment status after the first day of classes will affect eligibility for the fee waiver only for subsequent terms.

 (1) Fee Waivers are limited to one course per term.
 Fees will not be waived for non-credit or correspondence courses.
 Employees are not eligible for fee waivers at more than one Institution per term.
 For the purposes of this paragraph, the term "Institution" shall include the TFLI.